 Do laundry more often rather than buying more clothes.
 Buy a few stylish outfits every Boxing Day and wear the crap out of them, then discard them a year later; this way you will always be wearing your most favorite, newest clothing, and need less closet space.

-Family wealth is to used to build upon–it is not to used up.
+6. Family wealth is to used to build upon — it is not to used up.

-#46 should really be closer to the top of the list, since it seems to be the message behind most of the rest. #32 is like a prerequisite the rest
+#46 should really be closer to the top of the list, since it seems to be the message behind most of what’s in your list. #32 is like a prerequisite for the rest. 🙂

 Another option: try samples online.
 They’re free and you get a chance to try something risk-free.
 Be careful, though, since some websites are scams.
 Use common sense.
 Walmart has fresh lists of free samples all the time.